Using the Pivotal SSL Service

 |You see a yellow or orange lock when you visit your app’s secure URL.||You are missing the full chain of trust in your certificate.
 You must provide the full chain of trust by concatenating all of the certificates that you have obtained into a single file.
 For more information, see Concatenate Certificates below.
 If you continue to see this issue, contact your certificate provider.|

 |You see a red lock and an SSL warning when you visit your app’s secure URL.||Ensure that you have properly created a CNAME entry to your ELB alias in your DNS as described in Step 5: Configure your DNS.
 You can further verify that you have correctly created a CNAME entry by following the procedure in the Dig Tool DNS Verification.

 You might be missing the full chain of trust for your certificate.
-For instructions on combining your certificates into the full chain of trust, see Concatenate Certificates below.
+For instructions about combining your certificates into the full chain of trust, see Concatenate Certificates section of this topic.